 However, Ubuntu is not Debian, and MX Linux is further away.
 Using PPA in MX Linux is not as easy: https://mxlinux.org/wiki/system/add-ppa-repository

 Just because you don't have access to all the software in the two largest repositories, isn't the end of the world.
-Usually, the stuff that may not be compatible is that way because it's a bloated piece of junk.
+Usually, the stuff that may not be compatible, is that way because it's a bloated piece of junk.
 Good software is integrated to have fewer dependencies.
-Good software is modular (aka portable).
-Now that's a big opinion from someone who isn't a programmer, so please enlighten me.

 The most popular distro at distrowatch, currently, is MX Linux.
 It has a coalition with Antix, which is Systemd free.
 Doing a search at distrowatch with the filters “Not Systemd” and “Beginner” leaves me two choices: 1.
 PCLinuxOS (20) and 2.
 Toutou Linux (199).
 Not what I had in mind.

 Thread about MX Linux and Devuan Linux: http://forums.debian.net/viewtopic.php?f=3&t=136062&start=15

 It occurred to me, to look up what it would take to connect a bluetooth mouse with a distro like Slitaz, which is even smaller than Antix.

 It's complicated.
 Computers are supposed to automate human processes.
 That's why we have them.
 I guess I need a beginner-friendly distro.